Chris Partlow: Season 5

-Stanfield offered a bounty to anyone willing to provide a way to get to Omar, and Prop Joe's nephew Cheese gives up Butchie behind Joe's back, telling Chris the exact details of Omar's link to Butchie.
+Stanfield offered a bounty to anyone who provides a way to get to Omar, and Prop Joe's nephew Cheese gives up Butchie behind Joe's back, telling Chris the exact details of Omar's link to Butchie.
 Upon getting Snoop to scout Butchie's bar, Chris and Snoop kill one of his bodyguards and wound the other.
 They then brutally torture Butchie with multiple gunshot wounds and other assaults, while force feeding him alcohol to subdue the pain.
-As they do not learn anything from him about Omar's relationship to the bar owner, who serves as Omar's trusted advisor, bank, and close friend, or about Omar's location, Chris kills Butchie with a fatal head shot.
-He then instructs Butchie's surviving bodyguard to ensure that word of what happened reaches Omar.
+As they learn nothing from him about Omar's relationship to the bar owner, who serves as Omar's trusted advisor, bank, and close friend, or about Omar's location, Chris kills Butchie with a fatal head shot.
+He then instructs Butchie's surviving bodyguard to ensure that word of this event reaches Omar.

 Omar returns to Baltimore from Puerto Rico, after being told of Butchie's murder.
-Snoop expresses worry, as they learned nothing about Omar's whereabouts, but Omar will now be targeting them.
+Snoop expresses worry, as they learned nothing about Omar's whereabouts, but Omar will now target them.
 Chris reminds her they're working for Marlo, and Marlo wants Omar, so they'll keep Marlo inside and move around themselves until they kill him.

-Stanfield is successful in connecting with The Greeks, and Joe accompanies him to a meeting with Spiros Vondas.
-At a later meeting, without Joe, Stanfield persuades The Greeks to think of him as an insurance policy if ever Joe's unable to do business with them in the future.
+Stanfield successfully connects with The Greeks, and Joe accompanies him to a meeting with Spiros Vondas.
+At a later meeting without Joe, Stanfield persuades The Greeks to consider him an insurance policy if Joe is ever unable to do business with them in the future.
 Stanfield then convinces Cheese to betray Joe by having Chris kidnap Cheese's rival—an East side Co-Op dealer named Hungry Man.
 Chris delivers Hungry Man to Cheese, and Cheese gives up Joe in exchange.
 Stanfield and Chris trap Joe in his home, and Chris murders Joe while Stanfield watches.

 As Marlo meets with Spiros Vondas in a city park, Chris and a Greek enforcer watch over the area.
 Vondas explains how Marlo is to communicate with him using picture messages on a Blackberry phone.

 After the meeting, Marlo tells Chris how good it feels to be wearing the crown and suggests a celebratory trip to Atlantic City.
 A cautious Chris reminds Marlo that Omar is going to make a move on them, suggesting that it is not the best time for a vacation.
 Chris then tells his family that he will be going away on business for a few weeks.
 From the sidewalk across the street, Marlo watches Chris's interactions with his children and their mother.